 WHAT ARE .ZIP FILES?

 All the save files on this site come in .zip files.
-A .zip file (also called a .zip archive) is like a digital "envelope" containing other files.
-Using .zip archives lets me group savegame files together in one convenient "package," such as a group of saves for a given level.
-Also, since the data in .zip files is compressed, the files are smaller and download more quickly.
+A .zip file is like a digital "envelope" containing other files.
+Using .zip files lets me group savegame files together in one convenient "package," such as a group of saves for a given level.

 WILL YOUR SAVES WORK IN MY GAME?

-To the best of my knowledge, saves from all versions of the Steam PC game are interchangeable, but please be sure to back up your original save files before replacing them with mine just in case there are issues.
+To the best of my knowledge, saves from all versions of the Steam PC game are interchangeable, but please be sure to back up your original save files, as instructed below, just in case there are issues.

 These instructions apply to the Steam installation of the game under Windows 7.
 If you're using a different version of Windows, you can still use these saves, but I'm not sure exactly where the save files are located.
 Try searching for the 'Steam' folder and looking inside.
 Or search for the '203160' folder or 'save1.dat' file directly.
 If your saves are in a different location, please let me know so I can update this page for others who may have the same setup.
 Thanks!